bstadick/MauiNUnitRunner/README.md

 ## Future Enhancements

 - User interface beautification
+- Portrait orientation and small screen optimization
 - Performance improvements
+- Updating overall results when child tests are ran individually.
+  - Current behavior is the same as the older NUnit Lite runner, but is not the desired behavior.
+  - This is limited currently by NUnit returning results for the entire test tree and not updating and recalculating the overall results when a subset of tests are ran.
+This could be handled in the MAUI test runner, but would be simpler and more efficient if handled within the underlying NUnit classes.
+NUnit will need to update such that overall parent results are calculated and cached from their child results and updated when a child result changes.
 - Running tests by category
 - Searching and filtering tests
 - Configuring test settings from UI